 The Hairy Crab Invitational is a 54 hole two man team competition held over three days.
 Three different formats are used, Best Ball, Scramble and Alternate Shot.
 The rotating format keeps things interesting and has produced some memorable finishes on the final holes.
 Teams are chosen the night prior to the tournament via a blind draw matching a "Crab" (lower handicaps) and a "Shrimp" (higher handicaps).
 The draw is immediately followed by a calcutta auction of the teams.

 A similar format was originated by our fellow Jolly/Hairy Tour tournament, The Jolly Buffalo, held annually at Chung Shan Hot Springs Resort in Zhuhai, China (China's first modern golf course).
 The Jolly Elephant in Pattaya, Thailand, the Jolly Beaver in Whistler, British Columbia and the Hungry Harimau in Kuala Lumpur, Malaysia complete the Jolly/Hairy Tour.
-In 2019, the tour will venture to Europe for the first time when the Hairy Crab hits the road to Ireland.
+In 2019, the tour ventured to Europe for the first time when the Hairy Crab hit the road to Ireland.

 In 2003, a "Clam" flight was added to the Crab to accommodate players of all skill levels and those that could not compete on all three days.
 The Clams play a three rounds of individual net Stableford event with daily winners and an overall three day champion.
 2004 saw the addition of the "Barnacles," non-players who join in the social activities.